Controversial Ingredients and What They Mean

 Phthalates (pronounced THAL-ates) are used in cosmetics and skin care products to moisturize skin, as well as to mix the ingredients.
 These chemicals have been linked to affecting reproductive systems in animals, as well as endocrine disruption, developmental toxicity, and cancer.
 And, to solidify the severity of the potential harm in this chemical - phthalates are completely banned from use in cosmetics in the EU.

 BPA stands for bisphenol A, and is commonly used to strengthen plastics and containers.
 According to the Mayo Clinic, BPA binds to strogen receptors and affect bodily processes like cell growth and repair, fetal development, hormone receptors, and reproduction.
 More alarming are recent studies that have linked BPA to numerous conditions, including obesity, prostate cancer, and undescended testicles.

-As you know, Skinny & Co. was founded on the promise to make clean, pure, edible products that do no harm to your body.
+As you know, The Skinny was founded on the promise to make clean, pure, edible products that do no harm to your body.
 All of our products contain 5 ingredients are fewer, and never contain synthetic chemicals, parabens, or anything listed in this blog post.
 You can trust that every product meets these standards.